seqafrica/wf-bacterial-genomes/docs/01_brief_description.md

-Assembly, variant calling, and annotation of bacterial genomes.
+Assembly, variant calling, and annotation of microbial genomes.